 Looking to build your cloud strategy?
 Learn how your teams could benefit, including...

-According to The State of Game Development Report: 2022 and Beyond, 31% of responders struggled to move large files between studios.
+According to the 2022 Game Development Trends & Forecast, 31% of responders struggled to move large files between studios.
 To deliver feedback to remote workers fast, enterprises start building cloud infrastructure to manage builds, helping to minimize the impact of shifting to remote.
 This has helped solve collaboration challenges.

 Widen Test Coverage & Automate More

 Cloud-based solutions can help teams boost test coverage and make better data driven decisions.
 In the 2021 State of Test Automation Report, 23% of test lacked resources for creating test automation. high-performant enterprises using the cloud were able to test more and build a strategy with data-driven coverage as opposed to a risk-based coverage, allowing teams to test more.

 The push to the cloud is fueled by open source software.
 According to the 2021 Open Source Trends Report, as enterprise cloud strategies become more mature, open source and cloud-native technologies like containers, OpenStack, Kubernetes, and more, have become increasingly important.
 In the ongoing pursuit for continuous integration and continuous delivery open source software like Jenkins, Ansible, and others continue to enhance DevOps practices and automation of cloud-native software development.